populse/mia_processes/docs/source/documentation/bricks/preprocess/volbrain/GetLabels.rst

 Get Assemblynet segmentation labels
 ------------------------------------
+In each segmentation file obtain (tissues, lobes...) with AssemblyNet, each ROI is defined by a label (an integer).
+This brick is used to obtain the label and the label name, depending on the type of the segmentation file.
 Choose between "tissues", "lobes", "structures", "macrostructures" and obtain the corresponding labels and the label names

 --------------------------------------